Yoshimi/yoshimi/README.txt

 Command Line access is now virtually complete.

 The graphic interface has had a minor makeover.
-Very occasional corruption of this now resolved.
+Also, very occasional corruption of this is now resolved.

 All inactive controls are now shown as such - there were a number that previously weren't, thus causing considerable confusion for new users.

 There is an improved pseudo-random number system, which does not rely on external libraries anymore.

+Further details can be found in /doc/Yoshimi_1.5.10_features.txt

-By default, Yoshimi is supplied with 709 instruments spread across 23 banks.
+By default, Yoshimi is supplied with 710 instruments spread across 23 banks.

 Yoshimi source code is available from either: https://sourceforge.net/projects/yoshimi